Tulum / Mexico · 2014 stone on stone

 Mexico City / Mexico · 2009 scrambled elements

 Every time I flew into Mexico City during those days of going forth and back was like the first time.
 That electric sprawl was simply too big to fit into one mind all at once.
 Millions chipping in bulbs, little orange earth-stars from here to the horizon.
-One time I flew in for one night only thanks to some wonderful failure in production planning – VW’s factory in Puebla was facing a production stop and I played Hand Carrier to the rescue: taking a $500 cab to one of their suppliers on my side of the pond, flying first class like a prince, dropping off the suitcase, spending the night, turning around.
+One time I flew in for one night only thanks to some wonderful failure in production planning – VW’s factory in Puebla was facing a production stop and I played hand carrier to the rescue: taking a $500-4am-cab to one of their suppliers on my side of the pond, flying firstes of classes like a prince, dropping off the suitcase, spending the night, turning around.
 That was the last time I saw her the way I saw her then.
 One night.
-And then, six months later, at the end of the world in Australia, the end of us as we knew it.
+And then, six months later, at the far end of the world in Australia, the end of us as we knew us.

 Mexico City / Mexico · 2010 mustang razor